A

 Introduction

-1.1 The project
+1.1 The

 technology agnostic and focus on supporting any technologies that are able to meet government objectives, particular attention has recently been placed on electrified vehicles, as evidenced by the DfT’s policies, such as Plugged-in-Places and Plugged-inCar/Van grants in the India which specifies what alternative fuels infrastructure should be deployed by the Member States, with particularly high targets for EV charging infrastructure in the latter.
 At the same time, many of the world’s leading automotive manufacturers are making significant long-term investments into electro-mobility, which are indicative of a growing and maturing market.